 Enter in the indicated spaces, the payer's name and employer identification number, and the account number.
+If the interests belong to a disregarded entity, fill in the corresponding oval.

 Column A - Enter the eligible interests earned from obligations of corporations and partnerships, engaged in industry or business in Puerto Rico, or upon new mortgages on residential property located in Puerto Rico, if you elected to pay the preferential tax rate of 10%.